tdaff/automation/options.rst

   Default: LOCPOT CHGCAR vasprun.xml

-  files to keep and compress after a successful VASP job. [str, list]
+  Files to keep and compress after a successful VASP job. [str, list]

+.. envvar:: vasp_custom_incar

+  Default:

+  Any options to add to the INCAR file.
+Text is copied verbatim and faps will not overwrite any keys that are specified here. [str]

 .. envvar:: vasp_delete_files

   Default: WAVECAR CHG DOSCAR EIGENVAL POTCAR PCDAT IBZKPT XDATCAR KPOINTS

-  files to delete after a successful VASP job. [str, list]
+  Files to delete after a successful VASP job. [str, list]

 .. envvar:: vasp_exe